globant-ui/css-lab/README.md

 #### 2.5.2 Layout systems
 * Learn how to create your own layout system [Grid Systems](http://www.adamkaplan.me/grid/)
-* Learn hot to float elements [CSS Floats](http://alistapart.com/article/css-floats-101)
+* Learn how to float elements [CSS Floats](http://alistapart.com/article/css-floats-101)
 * Learn about [CSS units](http://alistapart.com/article/love-the-boring-bits-of-css)
 * Using your own layout system, implement an HTML page based on the following `mock-up` (only desktop).
   ![alt text](images/example-layout.png)